Apple Watch Ultra 3, Series 11 and SE 3 have launched, here’s how to pre-order

 You can pre-order all three models now, and they will ship out next Friday 19 September.

 Looking for more details on the latest Apple launches?
-Here’s everything you need to know about the new Airpods Pro 3
+The iPhone 17 has launched, these are the best pre-order deals to expect